wp-plugins/fb-viral-downloader/readme.txt

 This plugin is a very powerful viral marketing tool.
 Once installed, this plugin prompts the user to share a msg in her Facebok/Twitter/Google before downloading any file from your site.
 The admin can edit the msg. from the setting pane.
 Additionally, the admin can now keep a track of the number of downloads, and hence shares, his files are getting.
 It is a simple yet powerful mechanism to gain widespread popularity throughsocial sites

 = Features =
-The Viral Downloader plugin create posts for your Wordpress websites where you can add a downloadable file link.
+The Social Viral Downloader plugin create posts for your Wordpress websites where you can add a downloadable file link.
 You may also add a description along with a title for the Facebook post which will be shared when a viewer wants to download the file from your website.

 * Gain widespread popularity with minimal efforts!
 * Added new sharing options Google+ & Twitter.